 To enable the STPCLK# request logic of the 82C465MV, the logic must sample pins 13 and 23 high at reset.
-These pins must be strapped high with $10K\Omega$ resistors.
-Refer to the Strap-Selected Interface Options section for complete details.
+These pins must be strapped high with $10 \mathrm{K}\Omega$ resistors.
+Refer to Section 3.3, "Strap-Selected Interface Options" on page 5 for complete details.